![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 2. Confirm Inspectors

-The inspector in Chintaro Cloud should match an inspector listed in PIM.
+The inspector name in Chintaro Cloud should match an inspector listed in PIM.
 If no exact match is found, PIM will assign the inspection to a Default Inspector.
-You can add or edit inspectors in PIM Settings > PIM Admin > Inspectors to make sure all inspections are assigned correctly.
+Add or edit inspectors in PIM Settings > PIM Admin > Inspectors to ensure all inspections are assigned correctly.

 See the Inspectors Guide for more information.